guigsrzde/Projet_apprentissage/README.md

 # Serious Game - Epidemiological Simulation

+    ## Authors

+This project has been realized in the context of the TDLOG course, as the first step of a department project around decision making taking into account uncertainties.
+This project has been realized by Guillaume Rouzade and Jeanne MacGregor (IMI dpt.).

     ## Description

 This project is a serious game simulating the spread of a virus across different cities.
 The player can introduce the virus into a city and then mutate it in an attempt to infect and kill as many people as possible.